sh6khan/git-cheat-sheet/README.md

 - This will push the current branch that you are working on

 The `-u` is short for `--set-upstream`, which just means that if you ever want to `pull` the remote branch, you simply have to type
-`git pull` while you are currently checked out in the local branch
+`git pull` while you are currently checked out in the local branch.

 **[⬆ back to top](#overview)**